-Prerequisite: READ 0302 (R2); ENGL 0302 (W3); MATH 0304 (M3), and enrollment in the Nuclear Medicine Technology Program.
+Prerequisites: READ 0302; ENGL 0302; MATH 0304, and Enrollment in the Nuclear Medicine Technology Program.

-Introduction to the field of Nuclear Medicine with emphasis on the principles of radiation safety, health physics, and the various studies performed in a nuclear medicine area.
+Introduction to the field of nuclear medicine with emphasis on the principles of radiation safety, health physics, ethics, and the various studies performed in a nuclear medicine area.